Azure/azure-resource-provider-sdk/docs/etags.md

 ETags are used in several scenarios.
 For example:

 - *Retries*.
-If a [Subscription Operation](#subscription-operations) fails, Azure will retry it multiple times with the same ETag.
+If a [Subscription Operation](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs#subscription-operations) or [Resource Operation](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs#resource-operations) fails, Azure will retry the Request multiple times with the same ETag.
 - *Caching*.
 Azure will cache the Response of your resource's OutputItems.
 If you change their value out-of-band (e.g. a user changes their database password), you can return the OutputItems with a different ETag on a Get Resource, and Azure will update its cache.